np-guard/vpc-network-config-analyzer/README.md

 ```

 ### Providing VPC configuration
-VPC configuration should be provided, using the `--config` option, as a `JSON` file produced by the [`cloud-resource-collector`](https://github.com/np-guard/cloud-resource-collector).
+VPC configuration must be provided, using the `--config` option, as a `JSON` file produced by the [`cloud-resource-collector`](https://github.com/np-guard/cloud-resource-collector).
 Alternatively, VPC configuration can be read directly from a given account using the `--provider` flag.

 ### Output formats
 Output format is set using the `--output` flag.
 The following formats are available for the `vpcanalyzer report` command.
 Other commands may not support all formats.